zmip/ATEM-Animation-Generator/README.md

 As I've written earlier, I'm impressed with what the ATEM Mini's can do, hardware-wise, but in my opinion there's a lot of room for improvement in the software (either ATEM Software Control or in the machines themselves).

-Use it to your advantage, fork and improve.

 ## Supported devices

 * ATEM Mini